- Customer Reviews

 - Is the Bennington flag an American flag?

 - Where is the original Bennington flag?

 The Bennington flag is one of the oldest American flags in existence.
 On the canton (upper left section) of our Star Spangled Flags Bennington flag lies a large ‘76’, a reference to the year 1776 when the Declaration of Independence was signed and commemorates the country’s struggle for independence from Britain.
 There are also 13 stars on the canton, which represent the 13 original colonies.
 Eleven of the 13 stars form an arc over the ‘76’ with the other 2 stars lying on the upper left and right corners of the canton.
-The stars have seven points each instead of the current standard five point stars.
-There are also 13 red and white stripes, same as our current American Flag, but the outermost stripes are both white instead of red as in our current flag.
+The stars have 7 points each instead of the current standard 5 point stars.
+There are also 13 red and white stripes, the same as our current American Flag has, but the outermost stripes are both white instead of red as in our current flag.

 Bennington flag, Made in USA